 The more the aspect ratio is, the larger is the physical, as well as the virtual footprint and viewport of the image, would be.
 The most famous aspect ratios for PCs and Laptops are 16: 9 and 4 : 3.
 While, for mobile phones 16: 9 was considered to be common but recently, the 18: 9 category is trending in the industry.

 This term is self-explanatory.
 It is the ability of the display by which it changes the images on the display.
 The most commonly found refresh rates are 50Hz and 60Hz.
 This can also be calculated as 50FPS (Frames per second) and 60 FPS.
 This means that the display can show up 60 different instances of an image in a display when set to 60Hz or 60 FPS.
 This means that more the Refresh Rate of a display would be, the smoother the transition of the image would be displayed on the screen.

 You can set it according to your choice on Windows 10 as follows-

 Open Windows Settings, and navigate to System > Display > Advanced Display Settings > Display Adapter properties for Display X. Here, X denotes the display number that your computer is using.

 A new mini window with the properties of your display will open up.
 Switch to the tab called Monitor.
 And now, you can toggle the Refresh Rate for your display.

-There are various software that claims to have an ability to toggle these hardware dependent features using the software aspect of a computer.
+There are various software that claims to have the ability to toggle these hardware-dependent features using the software aspect of a computer.
 But they are limited in functionality.
 They cannot deliver quality due to the limitations forced by the real hardware.
 Hence, using them for long, might not give your proper experience as intended.